xames3/learn/docs/source/_documentation/introducing-learn.rst

 .. tweet:: https://twitter.com/FT/status/1638182534340132865

-|tab| This race towards AI supremacy extends beyond the corporate sphere.
+This race towards AI supremacy extends beyond the corporate sphere.
 Governments across the globe, acutely aware of AI's transformative potential, are pouring resources into nurturing this field.
 They recognize that AI is a cornerstone of future societal development, and are thus investing heavily in